Find books, music, videos in the Grinnell College Libraries.

 Provides reviews of many films from 1927 to 1999.

 Covers film and television theory, preservation and restoration, writing, production, cinematography, technical aspects, and reviews.
 Includes full text of more than 90 journals and indexing for more than 600 publications.

-A fully searchable library of more than 350,000 works of English and American poetry, drama and prose, 315 full-text literature journals, and other key criticism and reference resources.
+Fully searchable library of more than 350,000 works of English and American poetry, drama, and prose, with nearly 400 full-text literature journals and other key criticism and reference resources.

 Contains basic information on over 1 million titles in TV and Film.
 Includes details such as plot, cast, director, producer, filming location, and links to other related websites.

 Provides a comprehensive and accessible introduction to film and film studies, covering such aspects as production, national traditions, studios, genres, critical theory and film history.